MindTheGap-ERC/CarboKitten.jl/docs/src/index.md

 pkg> dev <path to CarboKitten>
 ```

+### VS Code
+VSCode has very good support for working with Julia.
+Install the official Julia plugin and you should be good to go.
+Explore options by pressing `Ctrl+Shift+P` and type Julia to see what you can do.
+For example: start a REPL, run current script etc.

 ### Jupyter
 You can run Julia code from Jupyter if you install the Julia kernel.
 Press `]` in the REPL to get into Pkg-mode, the prompt will change